 - st often suggests strength: “staunch,” stalwart,” “sturdy,” “stable,” “stern,”

 - short i often indicates smallness: “inch,” “imp,” “thin,” “little,” “bit,” “kid,”

 - the tt in the middle of a word often suggests sudden movement, as in “spatter,” “scatter,” “shatter,” “rattle,” “clatter,” “batter”

 If you want to communicate a peaceful beauty, don’t use too many r or k or t sounds because these sounds are not peaceful or beautiful.
-If you want the worshipers to feel happy don’t use “slow,” “deep,” “moon,” or any others that sound sad like these do.
+If you want the worshipers to feel happy don’t use words with long vowels like “slow,” “deep,” “moon.”
+These sounds create a whole different mood.

 John Stackhouse wrote a blog post some time ago in which he criticized Chris Tomlin’s lyrics, including his use of rhyme, or lack thereof.

 The man either doesn’t care about rhyming and settles for the merest assonance, or he lacks the skill or patience to actually craft rhymes.